Sigi2605/FIE463-V25/README.md

 ## Course outline (preliminary and incomplete)

-The course material for _Part 1: Introduction to Python_, is listed below.
+The course material for _Part 1: Introduction to Python_ is listed below.
 The material for parts 2 and 3 will be added later.

 `L` = Lecture, `W` = Workshop